inpsyde/reusable-workflows/docs/archive-creation.md

-# Create archive
+# Create plugin archive

-This action can be used to create plugin/theme archives in a controlled and isolated environment via GitHub Actions.
+This action can be used to create plugin archives in a controlled and isolated environment via GitHub Actions.

 To achieve that, the reusable workflow: